cthemc/because/README.txt

 == Description ==

-Because increases audience engagement by providing a platform for a clear and concise audience discussion relevant to their content.
 Content providers created comment sections to engage audiences.
-However, most websites don't even get 1% of their readers to comment, and 75% of those comments are toxic or off topic!
+However, most websites see comment rates of less than 1%, and three-quarters of those are off-topic or toxic remarks.

+Because is a new commenting platform that increases audience engagement by providing new avenues for chanelling audience discussions.

 At Because, we've found a way to increase audience engagement and decrease irrelevant interactions.
 We empower the audience to give their opinion, and give content providers the discussion their content deserves!

 == Installation ==